linghengqian/hive-server2-jdbc-driver/subprojects/tinycircus/README.md

 Since developers lack a local development environment for Windows Containers and WASM modules, Windows Containers and WASM module are not the focus of this project.

+## License

+View [LICENSE](../../LICENSE) and [NOTICE](../../NOTICE) for the software contained in this OCI Image.

+As with all OCI Image, these likely also contain other software which may be under other licenses (such as OpenJDK, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).

+As for any pre-built OCI Image usage, it is the OCI Image user's responsibility to ensure that any use of this OCI Image complies with any relevant licenses for all software contained within.

 ## `ghcr.io/linghengqian/hive`

 The current project creates some Linux Containers based on `apache/hive` which contain more dependencies.